-Some camper participants are age-eligible to drive themselves to camp.
-Camper participants will be asked to give a minimum of 1-week notice to the Area/Executive/Managing Director before the camp session begins in order to schedule a virtual "check-in" with the camper, their parent/guardian, and the Camp Director and Medical Coordinator.
+Some camper participants are age-eligible to drive themselves to camp, or may be arriving at camp without a parent/guardian.
+Camper participants will be asked to give a minimum of 1-week notice to the Area/Executive/Managing Director before the camp session begins in order to schedule a virtual "check-in" with the camper, their parent/guardian, Camp Director and Healthcare Coordinator where all "check in" paperwork and processes will be completed.
+The camper is to bring those signed forms with them to camp.
 Upon arriving at camp, a designated COC member will collect the keys to their vehicle at check in and will have them returned at the conclusion of the camp session.
 All camper and volunteer participants are not permitted to access their vehicle or leave campus throughout the duration of the camp session.